1400s and Earlier - The Timucua Tribe in Lake County

 Much of what we know about early Timucuan culture comes not from the Spanish, but from the French.

 In 1564, French Huguenots, that were seeking refuge from religious persecution in France, founded Fort Caroline along the St. Johns River, in present-day Jacksonville.
+Europeans encountered many groups of indigenous peoples in Florida.
 After an initial conflict, the Huguenots were able to establish friendly relations with the local Timicua in the area.

 Timucuan Indians